-This salad ——–> Fresh, filling, and flipping fantastic!
-It really is!
+This salad is so fresh, filling, and flipping fantastic!

 Isn’t is amazing how healthy food can be so damn good sometimes!?
 Seriously.
 I see you rolling your eyes.
 It’s cool.
 Go on and don’t believe me… I can take it!
 But I promise – this salad is a total babe.
 And when you make, you won’t be sorry!
 I pretty much shoveled all 3 pounds of it down in seconds.
 Not pretty.
 Totally true.

 This salad begins with crispy, cheesy, utterly indulgent tortillas.
 You should easily be able to find corn tortillas in your local grocery store, and all you do to turn them into crunchy cheesy wonders is bake them up in the oven for about 12 minutes – covered in cheese, of course!
 I used manchego, which I love.
 But I think cheddar would be scrumptious, too.
 Feel free to get adventurous here!

 On top of the tostadas goes a giant, gorgeous mound of veggies!
 Eating a mountain of veggies just feels good.
 The fact that it also tastes good is a major life win.

 The veggies consist of shredded lettuce, chopped tomatoes, red onion, cilantro, freshly shucked corn, creamy avocado, and roasted piquillo peppers.
 So bright!
 And full of taste and texture.
 I especially love the corn // avocado contrast.
 Creamy meets crunchy… it’s a dream.